iangrubb/portfolio/src/projects/portfolio/index.md

 slug: "/projects/portfolio"
 title: "Portfolio"
 tech: "Gatsby, React, Styled Components, GraphQL, HTML, CSS, JS"
-hero: ./hero.png
+hero: ./hero-d.png
 tagline: "My virtual home on the web, featuring blog posts and project information."
 github: "https://github.com/iangrubb/portfolio"
 live: ""
 ---

 You've already seen this one!
 This is the central location for my thoughts on code and information about projects I've worked on.
 I wanted to design something fun and thematic, but without letting it get too busy or sacrificing usability.
-It's still something I'm happy to go back and tinker with, so any suggestions you might have are greatly appreciated!s
+It's still something I'm happy to go back and tinker with, so any suggestions you might have are greatly appreciated!

 When building my portfolio, I wanted to be able use React and the developer-friendly tooling that comes along with it.
 However, generating markup client-side has performance costs that aren't worth it for a site like this that consists of static content.
 I ended up getting speed and a developer-friendly environment by building the site with Gatsby, which renders quick-loading static pages from React components.